 You’ll be pouring about two cups of compost for every gallon of water that you use.
 Let this bucket sit for two days and stir things up periodically when you remember to do so.

-Take the time to strain the liquid and then place the liquid into a watering can.
+Take the time to strain the liquid and then place it into a watering can.
 You’ll now be free to water your garden and add sulfur to the soil at the same time.

 Sprinkle Coffee Grounds in the Garden

-You can add the coffee grounds to your compost bin, but you can also sprinkle the grounds directly on the soil.
+You can add the coffee grounds to your compost bin, but you can also sprinkle them directly on the soil.
 This can act to raise the acidity of the soil over time.